Bandit Fox

 Antonio Barros

-Antonio has over 30 years of experience in supplier sourcing, product development, price negotiation, production planning, quality controlling, in-line inspections, final AQL inspections, monitoring shipment logistics, and post shipment support.
+With over 30 years’ experience across supplier sourcing, product development, price negotiation, production planning, quality control, in-line inspections, final AQL inspections, shipment logistics and post-shipment support, Antonio brings serious production know-how to the team.

 Finalist – Creative Entrepreneur of the Year 2023